MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

-A typical earth system model will run several different science components in each time-step, passing fields between different science component as it runs.
+A typical earth system model will run several different science components in each time-step, passing fields between different science components as it runs.
 Some fields will be passed from the end of one time-step to the start of the next.
-The LFRic infrastructure provides mechanisms to allocate all these fields in one place, and ensure they can all be passed to the right science components and, if required, be written to and read from checkpoint dumps.
+The LFRic infrastructure provides mechanisms to allocate all these fields in one place, to ensure each can be passed to the right science components and, if required, be written to and read from checkpoint dumps.
 As these fields exist in the model state throughout the run they are commonly referred to as prognostic fields, though the definition here may differ from other definitions of prognostic fields that refer more strictly to the key physical quantities describing the system being modelled.

-Where supported, the application field set up in an LFRic application can be integrated with the IO subsystem such that there is a single source of truth that describes both the representation of the field in the model and its representation in model output files.
-For example, the Momentum(R) atmosphere model uses the field definition in the XIOS ``iodef.xml`` file to determine the type of model field to create.
+Where supported, the initialisation of a prognostic field in an LFRic application can be integrated with the set-up of the IO subsystem such that there is a single source of truth that describes both the representation of the field in the model and its representation in model output files.
+For example, the Momentum\ :sup:`®` atmosphere model uses the field definition in the XIOS ``iodef.xml`` file to determine the type of model prognostic field to create.

-.. note:: Illustrative examples
+.. topic:: Illustrative examples

    #.
 Fields such as wind, potential temperature, density and moisture
       are physical quantities at the core of the numerical simulation